Read more about

-Cascadia covers parts of the United States and some of the provinces of Canada including all parts of south Alaska, British Columbia, Oregon, Montana, North Carolina, and Washington.
+Cascadia covers parts of the United States and some of the provinces of Canada including parts of south Alaska, British Columbia, Oregon, Montana, Idaho, and Washington.
 It is also a proposed country whose boundaries are sometimes drawn along political states, ecological, cultural, and economical lines.
 Cascadia is also an all-inclusive movement that aims at eliminating arbitrary boundaries and borders and building a bioregional community that promotes a culture of love for a place.
 The region within the boundaries of Cascadia is home to slightly over 15 million people and has an economy that produces over $670 billion worth of goods.
 By total land area, the region would be the 20th largest nation in the world with a land area of over 534,000 square miles.

 Cascadia, more than being a region, is a movement whose objective is to foster connection and promote interdependence, sustainability, and resilience within its boundaries.
 As an inter-dependence movement, Cascadia considers social and cultural movement as a unit of interaction among the people within the region and in which everyone takes responsibility rather than having a political system in which people elect their preferred leader every now and then or look to one person for leadership.
 The main areas addressed by the movement include environment, civil freedom, regional integration, and bioregionalism.
 Cascadia movement does not only aim at secession but rather about the survival of peak oil, global warming, and other environmental and socio-economic issues.